 The long-term effects of TBI vary enormously from person to person.
 They consist of physical disabilities, cognitive effects, and emotional problems.
-Symptoms that persist in brain-injured patients can have debilitating effects on job performance, social engagements and personal relationships, and persist for many months following injury.
+Symptoms that persist in brain-injured patients can have debilitating effects on job performance, social engagements, personal relationships, and persist for many months following injury.

 Acute Tests – Product Overview

-ImmunArray is developing a series of blood-based protein tests or panel tests (the “panels”) to be administered in particular to mild TBI (mTBI) patients following an acute injury as part of the initial diagnosis at the time of presentation.
+As a part of this multi-modality approach, BRAINBox Solutions is developing a series of blood-based protein tests or panel tests (the “panels”) to be administered in particular to mild TBI (mTBI) patients following an acute injury as part of the initial diagnosis at the time of presentation.
 Today, mild TBI patients typically present at the hospital emergency department.
-ImmunArray is developing panel tests to be run in the emergency department, in the hospital central laboratory or a clinic where a post injured patient would present for follow up care.
-ImmunArray is exploring strategic partnerships with a number of companies around point of care and laboratory testing, as well as over the full continuum of care.
+BRAINBox Solutions is developing panel tests to be run in the emergency department, in the hospital central laboratory or a clinic where a post injured patient would present for follow up care.
+The Company is exploring strategic partnerships for point of care and laboratory testing, as well as over the full continuum of care.

 Long-term Monitoring or Chronic Test – Product Overview

-ImmunArray is developing a monitoring test using the Company’s iCHIP® technology to help doctors predict short and long-term complications of TBI, assisting doctors in prognosis and treatment.
+BRAINBox Solutions is developing a monitoring test using iCHIP® technology to help doctors predict short and long-term complications of TBI, assisting doctors in prognosis and treatment.
 The test will monitor an array of antigens to track chronic conditions resulting from acute injury and to assist in determining when patients can safely return to work or play.